NumanDanish/Simple-Post-Management-System-Using-Express.js-and-EJS/README.md

 5. Styling is handled using static CSS files inside a `Public` folder.

 ---
+✏️ Recent Update: PATCH Route for Content Update
+A new feature was added to support updating only the content of an existing post without affecting the rest of its data.
+This was implemented using a PATCH request, which aligns with RESTful practices where partial updates are needed.

+✅ What’s New:
+Added a PATCH /posts/:id route that:

+Locates the specific post using req.params.id

+Updates only the content property using data from req.body

+Sends back the updated post as a JSON response

+🔧 Technical Concepts Introduced: app.patch() method in Express.js

+Handling req.body for partial updates

+Use of method-override for supporting PATCH via HTML forms

+RESTful architecture: supporting fine-grained updates with PATCH (vs. PUT for full updates)
 ## 🖼️ Screenshots
 <img width="959" height="501" alt="edi" src="https://github.com/user-attachments/assets/8e371de9-f58f-471e-984f-c781bf4b6673" />
 <img width="959" height="501" alt="seede" src="https://github.com/user-attachments/assets/96f78150-d242-40a3-a603-fdbf20ecbba6" />